Ready to learn how to steam vegetables? Should you use an electric steamer or an insert that sits in a pot? We'll help

 You can also consider an electric 3-in-1 cooker that has been growing in popularity -- it functions as a food steamer, pressure cooker AND slow cooker.
-This is the one we own (and have for years).
+This is the one we recommend.
 Simply use the steaming function when steaming your veggies.

 Add your cleaned and coarsely chopped vegetables to the steamer basket and close lid.
 Set timer.
 Most veggies take about 10-12 minutes to steam to perfection, but it's always best to steam for less time until you figure out by trial and error how long each takes to cook to the tenderness you love -- because mushy veggies suck. ;)

 Carefully remove lid after timer goes off -- watch out for the steam because it CAN burn you!